 Overview of the Welding Program at STVT

-The Welding Program at South Texas Vocational Technical Institute (STVT) equips you with the essential skills and knowledge needed for a successful career in the welding industry.
-You’ll receive a thorough welding techniques overview, covering practical skills like Shielded Metal Arc Welding (SMAW) and Gas Metal Arc Welding (GMAW).
+The Welding Program at South Texas Vocational Technical Institute (STVT) gives you the essential skills and knowledge needed for a successful career in the welding industry.
+You’ll get a solid overview of welding techniques, including practical work with Shielded Metal Arc Welding (SMAW) and Gas Metal Arc Welding (GMAW).

 Tuition and Fees Breakdown

-Welding program costs at STVT range from $15,000 to $21,000, covering tuition, books, materials, lab fees, and essential uniforms or toolkits.
+Welding program costs at STVT range from $15,000 to $21,000.
+That covers tuition, books, materials, lab fees, and the uniforms or toolkits you’ll need.

 Financial Aid Opportunities